Find out why it is relevant to start a mental health app in 2022.

 Aspects to consider when developing a server-side part of your app

 Pay attention to the backend-related aspects listed below if you want to secure your application, ensure proper

 The technology stack can differ based on the type of mental health app, your request, the specialists’ expertise, and other factors.
-The most relevant options for developing such applications are listed below.
+We also talked about choosing the right technology stack in a dedicated blog.

-- Other tools: GitLab CI, TeamCity, GoCD, Jenkins, Terraform
+Other tools: GitLab CI, TeamCity, GoCD, Jenkins, Terraform

-- Security analysis tools: SonarQube
+Security analysis tools: SonarQube

 We have mentioned security measures that we recommend adopting for the security of your product in part on the

 Usage of security measures outlined by OWASP